magomimmo/modern-cljs/doc/tutorial-06.md

 # Tutorial 6 - Easy made Complex and Simple made Easy

-In this tutorial we are going to investigate the issue we met in the [last tutorial][1] and try to solve it.
+In this tutorial we are going to investigate the issue we met in the [latest tutorial][1] and try to solve it.

 ## Introduction

-Our last tutorial ended with a not so nice issue.
+Our latest tutorial ended with a not so nice issue.
 Just to recap we did as
 follows:

 * created the `login.html` page and the corresponding `login.cljs`